-Most of us will have come across Hollandaise sauce deliciously dolloped over poached eggs, ham and muffins in the form of Eggs Benedict.
-It has always had a reputation as being a tricky sauce to master but there is really nothing complicated about it and once you have mastered the technique there are endless variations and plenty of hollandaise sauce uses.
+You have probably come across hollandaise sauce deliciously dolloped over poached eggs, ham and muffins in the form of Eggs Benedict.
+This sauce has always had a reputation as being a tricky sauce to master, but there is really nothing complicated about it.
+And, once you have mastered the technique, there are endless variations and plenty of hollandaise sauce uses.

 Method 1 - Traditional